1920: Evil Returns: Plot

 From Karuna's suicide notes, Jaidev learns that his best friend, Amar, who envied Jaidev's success, had a sexual relationship with Karuna.
-When Amar discovered that Jaidev loved Smriti, Amar steals one of the love letters to find Smriti's address.
+When Amar discovered that Jaidev loved Smriti, he stole one of the love letters to find Smriti's address.
 Karuna confronts Amar about the letter.
-Amar blackmails Karuna and Karuna hides everything from Jaidev.
-Amar went to meet Smriti, posing as Jaidev, and took Smriti to Amar's new residence which is under construction in Shimla.
-Eventually Smriti understands Amar's deceit and confronts Amar.
-Amar confess his plan to Smriti while assaulting her.
-Smriti pushes Amar away and Amar falls to his death.
-Smriti and one of the employees hides Amar's corpse inside Amar's residence.
+But he blackmails Karuna and she hides everything from Jaidev.
+Amar went to meet Smriti, posing as Jaidev, and took Smriti to his new residence which is under construction in Shimla.
+Eventually Smriti understands Amar's deceit and confronts him.
+Amar confesses his plan to Smriti while assaulting her.
+Smriti pushed Amar away and he fell to his death.
+Smriti and one of the employees hid Amar's corpse inside his residence.
 Amar's spirit is now possessing Smriti.
-Jaidev burns karuna's corpse.
+Jaidev burns Karuna's corpse.

 The cemetery keeper warns Jaidev that the spirit is very vengeful and has to be deceitfully taken to the place where Amar died.
 The cemetery keeper explains that once Smriti touches Amar's corpse, Amar's spirit will have to leave Smriti's body and return to Amar's corpse and the corpse can then be set on fire, destroying Amar's spirit.
 While doing this, Smriti must not know where Smriti is being taken; else the spirit will also know.
 Smriti is fully wrapped in a sacred cloth and taken to Amar's partly constructed house by Jaidev, the cemetery keeper and two of Jaidev's employees.
 The floor cracks and one of Jaidev's employees trips and the sacred cloth moves away from Smriti, awakening the spirit.
 The possessed Smriti kills all except Jaidev.

 Jaidev is badly injured in the battle against the spirit.
 The spirit in Smriti's body eats the remains of the cemetery keeper's body and seemingly burns Amar's corpse, thus forever remaining in Smriti's body.
 Jaidev helplessly pleads with the spirit to kill him, since there is no meaning in letting Jaidev live if the spirit will take Smriti from him forever.
 Amar's spirit refuses, saying that this is exactly what Amar wanted: for Jaidev to suffer.
 Jaidev cuts a rope attached to a loft in the ceiling; a corpse falls on Smriti.
 It is revealed that Jaidev and the group had hidden the real corpse of Amar in the ceiling as a precaution.
 Amar's spirit leaves Smriti's body and enters the corpse.
 Enraged, Amar's corpse tries to kill Smriti, but Jaidev saves Smriti and sets Amar's corpse on fire, thus destroying Amar's spirit.
 Jaidev and Smriti consummate their union.